5 Tips for Improving Your Weak Hand as a Drummer

 “Learn to walk before you run” – keep the speed relatively low for starters when you are trying to improve your weak hand.
-Oftentimes, drummers simply have less control and fluidity with their weak hand.
-Their strong hand is comfortable with fast speeds, therefore they expect that simply working on speed will be what’s need to improve their weak hand.
+Oftentimes, drummers simply have less control and fluidity with their weak hands.
+Their strong hand is comfortable with fast speeds, therefore they expect that simply working on speed will be what’s needed to improve their weak hand.

 There’s an issue with this.
 Practicing at very fast speeds will often prematurely skip the most important parts of development: building the foundations and essentials of drumming with your weak hand.

 So practice to a metronome, and do it slowly; much slower than you might expect.
 Then gradually increase the speed over time as you feel your weak hand is getting more comfortable with the exercises.